CommissionerPeirce/SafeHarbor2.0/README.md

         (i) If Network Maturity has been reached for a decentralized network, an analysis by outside counsel must be provided.
 The analysis must include:

-            (A) A description of the extent to which decentralization has been reached across a number of dimensions, including voting power, development efforts, and network participation.
+            (A) A description of the extent to which decentralization has been reached, including in relation to voting power, development efforts, and network participation.
 If applicable, the description must include:

                 (1) Examples of material engagement on network development and governance matters by parties unaffiliated with the Initial Development Team.